What is an SEM Campaign?

 So that about wraps up all the vocab that you need to know before starting your first SEM campaign.
 But we’re not yet done!
 Hang on a bit longer as we lay out the 5 steps you should take in a successful SEM campaign.

-How To Run A Successful SEM Campaign
+How To Create A Successful SEM Campaign

 1. Know Your Target Audience